tw-mosip/inji-vc-renderer/kotlin/docs/inji-vc-renderer-flow.md

 The User taps on the Mini Card View in the Wallet to see the detailed view of a Verifiable Credential (VC).

 ##### 2. Call renderMethod API
-The Wallet calls the InjiVcRenderer library’s renderVC(credentialFormat, wellknownJsonString, vcJsonString) API with the required inputs.
+The Wallet calls the InjiVcRenderer library’s generateCredentialDisplayContent(credentialFormat, wellknownJsonString, vcJsonString) API with the required inputs.
 ````
-InjiVcRenderer.renderVC(
+InjiVcRenderer.generateCredentialDisplayContent(
     credentialFormat,
     wellknownJsonString,
     vcJsonString